 - Elite competitors who achieve an overall top three prize will not be eligible to win in their age-groups

-- The 1st, 2nd and 3rd male and female in each of the 14 age groups will be presented age-group awards
+- The 1st, 2nd and 3rd male and female in each of the 15 age groups will be presented age-group medals

-- Series winners will be announced at the Series prize giving following the King of the Bays prize giving on 6 April 2013 in Takapuna, North Shore.
-So, if you think you will be in with a chance to win, please plan to stay for the additional prize-giving
+- Series winners will be announced at the Series prize giving following the King of the Bays prize giving on 18 April 2015 in Takapuna, Auckland.
+So, if you think you will be in with a chance to win, please plan to stay for the additional prize giving

 – If at any time during the series the two tied competitors have swum in the same event, the winner will be the competitor who has biggest average winning margin over the other.